ShidongPAN/ShidongPan.github.io/_portfolio/portfolio-1.md

 ## E-sports

-I was a semi-pro esports player and team manager of [DOTA2](https://www.dota2.com/home) in Oceania.
+I was a pro esports player and team manager of [DOTA2](https://www.dota2.com/home) in Oceania.

 <table class='imgtable'>
   <tr>